james-bowman/blog/content/post/leadership-styles.md

 </a>
 <sup><sub>image: based upon [Myles Downey's Spectrum of Coaching Skills][1]</sub></sup>

-This diagram shows that a leader can use different techniques to adapt their style depending upon the team or individual being led.
-In addition, push and pull techniques work well in different situations and can yield different outcomes.
-For example, push techniques can be effective in achieving compliance and yielding fast results wheras Pull/non-directive techniques tend to take much longer but can achieve commitment and behavioural change.
-Pull techniques also tend to be very effective in persuasion and overcoming resistence.
+This diagram shows that a leader can use different techniques and adapt their style depending upon the team or individual being led.
+In addition to maturity, there are other reasons a leader or coach might choose different influencing techniques.
+"Push" and "Pull" techniques can yield very different outcomes so can be better suited to particular situations.
+For example, "Push" techniques can be effective in achieving compliance and yielding fast results wheras "Pull" techniques tend to take much longer but can be more "sticky", achieving lasting commitment and behavioural change.
+Pull techniques also tend to be more effective in persuasion and overcoming resistence and can be used to help stimulate critical thinking.

 [1]: https://books.google.co.uk/books/about/Effective_Coaching.html?id=zifwAAAAMAAJ